Raphael40/Java-Course-Support-Repo/README.md

 # Java-Course-Support-Repo
-Supporting repo for Java Course exercises
+Supporting repo for Java Course

 ## How to use this repo